 Soon after a landowner or land trust broaches the idea of creating a conservation easement, the land trust will want to talk with the landowner about the conservation objectives to be advanced by the easement.
 These objectives will be shaped by the character of the property, the mission of the land trust, and the wishes of the owner.
 For example, the land trust and owner might include any one or more of the following as conservation objectives:

-Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are compatible with the objectives and which are not.
-Depending on the agreed-to objectives, the owner and land trust may agree that restrictions such as the following may be necessary:
+Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are and aren’t compatible with the objectives.
+Depending on the agreed upon objectives, the owner and land trust may agree that restrictions such as the following may be necessary:

 They may agree that the easement will need to clearly permit the owner certain uses of the land.
 For example, an owner may want to ensure that they can:

-They may also agree that, depending on the details, certain uses of the land may or may not be appropriate and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the natural resources protected by the conservation objectives.
+They may also agree that, depending on the details, certain uses of the land may or may not be appropriate and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the protected natural resources.

 Fortunately, just as Realtors provide a time-tested standard sales agreement for transactions, so too do many land trusts.
 One prominent example is the Model Grant of Conservation Easement and Declaration of Covenants, a standard document to create conservation easements published by the Pennsylvania Land Trust Association.
 Land trusts across the country have adopted this model and adapted it for local use.

 After finalizing the easement document, the owner and land trust sign and record it at the county recorder of deeds office.
-With this action, the owner grants to the land trust the conservation easement—an interest in the land—which gives the land trust the power and right to administer and enforce the terms set forth in the easement document in order to uphold the conservation objectives.
+With this action, the owner grants to the land trust the conservation easement, which gives the land trust the power and right to uphold the conservation objectives.

-Upon recording the easement document, the land trust’s work has only just begun.
+With the recording of the easement document, the land trust’s work has only just begun—and will never end.
 The land trust is now responsible for ensuring that all future owners respect the conservation objectives of the easement.
 The land trust’s stewardship work includes:

 As a private, independent, charitable organization, a land trust, before accepting any particular conservation easement, will consider: